CONFLICTS OF INTEREST UNDER MIFID II – an enhanced way of thinking… “potential conflicts” let’s help each other build a true Regulatory Ecosystem.

 Best of luck… do share any “Out of the Box” tips for managing and reporting conflicts……by sharing we all learn, and really create a Regulatory Ecosystem.

-Sturgeon Ventures are the most established FCA Regulated Incubator, a trusted partner and venture catalyst.
-Providing nurturing and bespoke solutions, also known as an FCA Regulated Umbrella, Regulatory Hosting Platform or a Regulatory Ecosystem.
+Sturgeon Ventures are the most established Regulated Incubator, a trusted partner and venture catalyst.
+Providing nurturing and bespoke solutions, also known as a Regulated Umbrella, Regulatory Hosting Platform or a Regulatory Ecosystem.

 Sturgeon Ventures, with offices in both London and Hong Kong, has incubated people and firms since 1999 and has been a family office wealth advisor since 1998 .
 We have been nominated and won many awards including most recently 4 wins at the ACQ Awards 2017 – Europe, Regulatory Hosting Platform of the year, UK – Game Changer of the Year – Seonaid Mackenzie, UK – Family Office Wealth Advisor of the Year and International Business Strategy Consultancy of the Year; M&A Awards 2017 UK Compliance Consultancy – Start-up Issues and UK Adivsor of the Year – Seonaid Mackenzie, Best Regulatory Incubator 2017 and FinServ Gamechanger Innovation Award 2017 at the Acquisition International Magazine’s annual awards and HedgeWeek Awards Winner 2016 for Best Global Consultant in Business Strategy.